 • CIPA does not require the tracking of Internet use by minors or adults.

-You can find out more about CIPA or apply for E-rate funding by contacting the Universal Service Administrative Company's (USAC) Schools and Libraries Division (SLD).
-SLD also operates a client service bureau to answer questions at 1-888-203-8100 or via email through the SLD website.
+You can find out more about CIPA or apply for E-rate funding by visiting the Universal Service Administration Co.'s (USAC's) CIPA webpage.
+USAC can answer questions about E-Rate at 1-888-203-8100.

 Printable Version